ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * GUN Fortress Security Camera segments are free-cam
 * Android characters have unique JumpBall colors
 * Individual death-to-checkpoint (Basic)
-* Physics Rewrite for GUNMech Jumpers
+* Physics Rewrite for GUNMech Jumpers (Optional)
 * Downscale all stage and stage_gdt textures to make the game crashless
 * P2's scores and rings add to game totals at ranking

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
-* Item Bubbles / Hint Bubbles content render based on P1's relative location
+* Item Bubbles / Hint Bubbles content render based on P1's camera's relative location
 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
 * Rare instance has been recorded where P1 uses a rocket but the rocket never takes off (state issue?)
 * Worm Enemies and AlienShips will only target P1